Our Focus

 Youth Involvement

-Learners are engaged in all aspects of the project which includes: planting of nectar-rich plants, learning plant names, collection of bird data, measuring floral nectar volume and, concentration.
-Furthermore, by means of presentations, worksheets and tying into the various curriculums, topics such as pollination, bird behaviour, habitat fragmentation, and urban ecology are covered through the lens of the Ingcungcu Sunbird Restoration Project.
+Learners are engaged in all aspects of the project which includes: design and layout of gardens, planting of nectar-rich plants, observing and documenting, collection of bird data, measuring floral nectar volume and, concentration.
+Furthermore, by means of presentations, worksheets and tying into the various curriculums, topics such as pollination, bird behaviour, habitat fragmentation, and urban ecology are covered through the lens of our work.

-The project facilitates activities such as mapping, nectar measurement and analysis of bird census data, which integrate well into the natural science curriculum.
-Through questionnaires we have shown that the Ingcungcu Sunbird Restoration Project is able to influence learner’s attitude towards nature.
-We aim to identify young people with an interest in and talent for working with biodiversity and guide them to become environmental leaders.
+The project engages learners through hands-on immersive activities such as plant observation, photography, mapping, nectar measurement and analysis of bird census data, which integrate well into the natural science curriculum.
+Through questionnaires we have shown that these activities positively influence learner’s attitude towards nature.
+We aim to identify young people with an interest in and talent for working with biodiversity and guide them to become the new generation of environmental custodians.